tafafa/nhs-delayed-discharge/README.md

 ## 🙏 Acknowledgements

 Supervised by **Md Shakil Amid**, School of Computing, University of the West of Scotland.
-Special thanks to Mrs Rolanda Ayisa Cudjoe for her unwavering support throughout this degree.
+Special thanks to Mrs Rolanda Ayisa Anthonio for her unwavering support throughout this degree.